Suggested ways to build your leadership skills.

-Specific areas for development include: inspiring your team, being confident in your engagement and empowering teams to deliver
+The leadership areas for development include, for example, inspiring your team, being confident in your engagement and empowering teams to deliver.

-This list is not exhaustive and should be used in conjunction with discussions with your line manager about your professional development plan (PDP).
+Use this information to discuss your professional development plan (PDP) with your line manager.
 You should also look at what is on offer from Civil Service Learning and any professional body that you belong too.

-All GCS courses and PRCA webinars are available for free to GCS members.
+All our courses and Public Relations Consultants Association (PRCA) webinars are available for free to GCS members.

 The follow up to Sinek’s bestseller ‘Start with why’.
 An investigation into how leaders can inspire their people with a ‘circle of safety’.

 - ‘Lean In: Women work and the will to Lead’ by Sheryl Sandberg